pablodecm/phd_thesis/src/102_chapter_2.md

 detector in the $r-z$ plane, detailing the position of detecting layers as well as the main detector sub-components.
-The tracker is symmetric around
+The tracker is approximately symmetric around
 $r=0$, so only the top half is shown.
 Figure has been adapted from [@Chatrchyan:2014fea].
 ](gfx/102_chapter_2/tracker_colour.pdf){